 For inquiries, don’t hesitate to get in touch with the editorial office at minib@ilot.lukasiewicz.gov.pl

 Submitted manuscripts must be original, unpublished, and not under review by any other journal.
-Authors retain full copyright and grant the journal a non-exclusive publication license under the Creative Commons BY-NC-ND 4.0 license.
+Authors retain full copyright and grant the journal a non-exclusive publication license under the Creative Commons CC-BY 4.0 license.

 Statements concerning originality, copyright, authorship, and personal data processing are completed directly in the editorial system.
 Separate declaration forms should not be submitted.